 If you are not sure which route would be best for your case, you can speak to our specialist military injury lawyers on 0330 041 5869 or get in touch online to learn more.

-Will making a claim affect my military career or future employment?
+Will making a military compensation claim affect my career or future employment?

-Can families of deceased service members make a military claim?
+Can families of deceased service members make a military injury claim?

-Does the MOD have immunity from certain claims being brought against them?
+Does the MOD have immunity from certain military injury compensation claims being brought against them?

 There are certain cases where the MOD would be immune from having a claim brought against them: